Course design and set-up

 - Look to the Events page for the regularly scheduled workshop, “Teaching at MSU 101,” or view the accompanying Google Slide to get the gist.
+The workshop covers: navigating MSU, COVID considerations, planning your course, and writing your syllabus and other essential course design elements.

 - Familiarize yourself with Montclair’s grading standards and default scale.